heavyk/dygma/bazecor.md

 	- all of the layouts submitted to [keyboard layout analyzer](https://patorjk.com/keyboard-layout-analyzer/), can be loaded (for example, I use workman and want to quickly load that configuration).
 	- ability to browse others layouts and download/load any {layout} I want to try.
 - ability to "move" (by dragging) the key from one location to another, swapping the two keys
+- right+click should close the (KE) so that my workflow to reassign a bunch of keys is:
+	1. click on key to open (KE)
+	2. select new key in (KE)
+	3. right-click or esc to close (KE), goto #1

 ### layout analyzer (LA)
 [keyboard layout analyzer](https://patorjk.com/keyboard-layout-analyzer/) [[src](https://github.com/patorjk/keyboard-layout-analyzer)] is a website that allows the user to analyse their layout compared to text. it's got a lot of good ideas on how to consider analyse the keyboard layout for ergonomic reasons. the distances can be percisely calculated based on the kbd model the user is using.